Interdisciplinary Conference Funding for ESPP Dual Major and MSU Doctoral Students

 Visiting Scholars to Advance Science Grants (VISTAS)

 ESPP is pleased to offer Visiting Scholars to Advance Science (VISTAS) grants to promote and facilitate development of multi-University research proposals led by MSU faculty in the areas of environmental science, technology and policy.
 Applications are due Feb.
-1, 2016.
+1 and Sept.
+30, annually.

 Note to Faculty: Our current funding structure for faculty grants requires all applications and proposals be routed through the above two programs.
 We are not currently offering funding for faculty travel or conferences outside of the ITBI or VISTAS programs.
 If you would like to apply for a VISTAS or ITBI grant, please click the above buttons.